Health Education and Promotion - Ph.D.

 - Official transcript(s)

-- GRE (with a recommended score of 50th percentile)
+- GRE scores (minimum score of 50th percentile is recommended)

 - Goal statement